jamiemccarthy/empserver-docker/docker/README.md

 * the TODO items in setup.rb
 * instructions to set the port - needed when running multiple games
-* put emp\_server as the ENTRYPOINT for empire4-server
-* clone from github instead of having the code in `/app/.git/` in empire4-builder?
+* clone from github instead of having the code in `/app/.git/` in empire4-builder? or does this defeat the purpose of being able to build locally? but the apk installs wouldn't work anyway
+* try out `--restart=failure` on empire4-server, see if it works
+* Dockerfile.builder exec-form ENTRYPOINT?